andrew-d-gordon/Line-Find/line-set/docs/improving_find_lines.md

 **Step 2**

 For every vertex removed, we perform:
-* an `O(m)` operation where we remove the m edges that the vertex had (also decrementing edge count for adjacent vertices)
+* an `O(m)` operation where we remove the m edges that the vertex had (also decrementing edge count for adjacent vertices by 1)
 * an `O(n*logn)` heap sort where n is number of vertices remaining in the graph

-Because step 2 will be repeated until there are no more edges in the graph, this process at maximum should repeat a maximum of n-1 times where n is number of vertices in an island.
+Because Step 2 will be repeated until there are no more edges in the graph, this process at maximum should repeat a maximum of n-1 times where n is number of vertices in an island.

 Step 2 Total: `O(n*nlogn) + O(n*m)`